View Antonia Mancini's Obituary on CantonRep.com and share memories

 |

+Age 68 of Canton, passed away in her home suddenly and peacefully on December 10, 2019.
+She joins her late husband, Joseph M. Mancini to whom she was married thirty three years.
+Antonia was born on July 11,1951 to the late Anthony Petitti and surviving Clara Petitti.
+Antonia was a 1969 graduate of Central Catholic high school and went on to obtain her cosmetology license.
+She was proudly employed in the Canton City and Canton Local school systems for many years and retired in 2011.
+She was a woman of many talents including being an incredible seamstress, gifted card player and excelled creatively in everything she touched.
+Antonia has lived in North Carolina and Florida and is most happy when surrounded by her family.

+She is survived by her children, Joseph A. Mancini of Fla., Elisha (Steven) Caster of Cleveland, Antonia (Brent) Doolan of Fla., and Rana Mancini (Ryan) Cavanaugh of Cleveland.
+Her mother, Clara Petitti; and uncle, Robert D'Angelo; four sisters, Kathy Myers, Leah Ouellette, Missy Petitti and Denise Farmakidis.
+And her nine grandchildren, Joey Mancini, Salvatore and Gaetano Caster, Ethan, Mason, Reese and Roman Doolan and Stella and Roza Cavanaugh, as well as many nieces and nephews.
+Nothing meant more to her than the love and laughter she shared with her family as a Grandmother, Mother, Daughter, Sister and Aunt.

 The family will receive friends on Sunday, December 15, 2019 at Reed Funeral Home North Canton Chapel, 801 Pittsburg Ave.
-NW North Canton, Ohio 44720 from 2 p.m. to 5 p.m. with a celebration of life to follow at 5 p.m.
-Full obituary notice will follow on Friday, December 13, 2019.
+NW North Canton, OH follow at 5 p.m.
 Please visit www.reedfuneralhome.com to sign the online guestbook.